gbast0s/vue3-ui-preloader/README.md

 ## Main changes

 - Added support for Vue 3.
-- Fixed the issue where the "disabledOverflow" class remained active after the first use.
+- Fixed the issue where the "overflowHidden" class remained active after the first use.
 - Added options to add text to the loaders and customize them.